carlinmack/afp/src/hugo/content/entries/Pairing_Heap.md

         "Computer science/Data structures"
     ],
-    "abstract": "\nThis library defines three different versions of pairing heaps: a\nfunctional version of the original design based on binary\ntrees [Fredman et al. 1986], the version by Okasaki [1998] and\na modified version of the latter that is free of structural invariants.\n<p>\nThe amortized complexity of pairing heaps is analyzed in the AFP article\n<a href=\"http://isa-afp.org/entries/Amortized_Complexity.html\">Amortized Complexity</a>.", "extra-0": "Origin: This library was extracted from Amortized Complexity and extended.", "notify": [
+    "abstract": "\nThis library defines three different versions of pairing heaps: a\nfunctional version of the original design based on binary\ntrees [Fredman et al. 1986], the version by Okasaki [1998] and\na modified version of the latter that is free of structural invariants.\n<p>\nThe amortized complexity of pairing heaps is analyzed in the AFP article\n<a href=\"http://isa-afp.org/entries/Amortized_Complexity.html\">Amortized Complexity</a>.", "extra": {
+        "Origin": "This library was extracted from Amortized Complexity and extended."
+    },
+    "notify": [
         "nipkow@in.tum.de"
     ],